 This bookmark lists websites for personal assessment, labor market information, job preparation, and job search.

-Quick facts about labor market trends, the civilian labor force, area unemployment rates, nonfarm employment, the consumer price index, and hours & earnings.
+Quick facts about labor market trends, the civilian labor force, area unemployment rates, nonfarm employment, and the consumer price index.

 The estimates in this publication were derived from the Occupational Employment Statistics (OES) survey.
 This valuable tool is made possible by the hundreds of Delaware employers who responded to the survey.
 Data are published only if there are enough responses to ensure both quality and confidentiality.

 The Delaware Annual Economic Report, a comprehensive look at the state's economy and workforce, is now available in PDF format.